-- All patient identifiable data needs to be removed.
+- All patient-identifiable data needs to be removed.
 This may require the manual removal of identifiable data.
-See Appendix 9. - At least the final 150 cases should be reported primarily by the candidate, although they may be checked by another operator. - We expect reports to reflect departmental practice at your centre but may question candidates on upto-date normal ranges as they are published. - The candidate's name must appear on the report as the performing and reporting echocardiographer / sonographer.
+See Appendix 9. - At least the final 150 cases should be reported primarily by the candidate, although they may be checked by another operator. - We expect reports to reflect departmental practice at your centre but may question candidates on up-to-date normal ranges as they are published. - The candidate's name must appear on the report as the performing and reporting echocardiographer/sonographer.
 Where local policy deviates from this, a supporting letter and current standard operating procedure from the departments echo lead stating local policy should be included.
-This should be submitted under the "optional supporting information" section on the BSE logbook portal. - Final sign off / validation of the logbook is undertaken by the departments echo lead.
-Please see the portal user guide in Appendix 7. - Logbooks must be submitted in advance, usually up to eight weeks before a practical assessment date.
-Please check the online registration information before booking a space.
-Candidates may request an extension by contacting accreditation@bsecho.org.
+This should be submitted under the "optional supporting information" section on the BSE logbook portal. - Final sign-off / validation of the logbook is undertaken by the department's echo lead.
+Please see the portal user guide in Appendix 7.